hl7ch/ch-etoc/input/pagecontent/index.md

 ### Purpose
-The CH eTransition of Care (CH eTOC) Implementation Guide defines the content of a referral from a GP to the hospital, to a specialist, from one hispital to another etc.
+The CH eTransition of Care (CH eTOC) Implementation Guide defines the content of a referral from a GP to the hospital, to a specialist, from one hospital to another etc.

 CH eTOC is intended primarly for use in directional information exchange and for the use in the SWISS EPR.
-It however my be implemented in other settings too.
+It however may be implemented in other settings too.

 ### Foundation
 This Implementation Guide uses FHIR defined resources.
-For details on HL7 FHIR R4 see [http://hl7.org/fhir/r4](http://hl7.org/fhir/r4)>.
+For details on HL7 FHIR R4 see [http://hl7.org/fhir/r4](http://hl7.org/fhir/r4).

 Because the Implementation Guide relies heavily on the FHIR Resources Questionnaire and QuestionnaireResponse, forms are addressed here as Questionnaires.

 This Implementation Guide is derived from the [CH Order & Referral by Form (CH ORF) Implementation Guide (CH ORF)](http://build.fhir.org/ig/hl7ch/ch-orf/index.html) which relies on HL7 Structured Data Capture Implementation Guide, see [SDC](http://build.fhir.org/ig/HL7/sdc/) and uses the Swiss Core Profiles, see [CH Core](http://build.fhir.org/ig/hl7ch/ch-core/index.html).

-April 7, 2022 the the HL7 Switzerland Technical Committee disccussed #39 and finally voted to set cardinality for the questionnaie and questionnaire response to 1.. in the composition resource thus making the use of questionnaires and questionnaireResponses mandatory (see also [CH ORF](http://build.fhir.org/ig/hl7ch/ch-orf/index.html)).
+April 7, 2022 the HL7 Switzerland Technical Committee discussed #39 and finally voted to set cardinality for the Questionnaire and QuestionnaireResponse to 1.. in the composition resource thus making the use of Questionnaires and QuestionnaireResponses mandatory (see also [CH ORF](http://build.fhir.org/ig/hl7ch/ch-orf/index.html)).

 Applications claiming for conformance with an CH ORF derived implementation guide shall: